barumau/panlingue/eng/110_jumle.md

 The **topic** is what is being talked about, and the **comment** is what is being said about the topic.
 Typically the topic is something that is known before and the comment is a piece of new information about the topic.
-In Pandunia the topic comes first so it is a topic-fronting language.
+In Panlingue the topic comes first so it is a topic-fronting language.

 The focus of the sentence can be changed by changing the order of the topic and comment.